Anonymousprnt::Y

 Variables:

 "smsMobiles": cell phone numbers, each in the standard international format, separated by commas. <country_code><number_no_leading_zeros>.
-For example 1806123456
+For example, 1806123456

 "smsMobileFrom": optional, name or number of the sender.
 Please note that when using GSM the "from" value is automatically the SIM phone number.
 Note: if you are using a gateway that dictates sender names you must use one of these here

 "deleteMe": optional, value "Y".
-Deletes the record after the message was sent
+Deletes the record after the message is sent

 "smsCallback": optional, request delivery confirmation